orzechow/pdf-usletter-to-a4/README.md

 * ghostscript
 * okular (for `--print` option)

+## Installation
+The *pdf-usletter-to-a4* script can be used right away without installation.

+If you want to add a context menu entry like "Open With..." → "Print as A4", make sure the script is in your PATH and add the *pdf-usletter-to-a4.desktop* file to your `~/.local/share/applications/` folder.

 ## License

 Copyright © 2016 Piotr Orzechowski.
 This software is released under the MIT License.